awsdocs/aws-doc-sdk-examples/swift/example_code/iam/README.md

-# Amazon IAM code examples for the SDK for Swift
+# IAM code examples for the SDK for Swift
 ## Overview
-This folder contains code examples demonstrating how to use the AWS SDK for Swift to use the Amazon Identity and Access Management (`IAM`).
+This folder contains code examples demonstrating how to use the AWS SDK for Swift to use the Amazon Identity and Access Management (IAM) service.
 This README discusses how to run these examples.

-Amazon Identity and Access Management (`Amazon IAM`) lets you specify who and what can access services and resources on your AWS account, centrally manage fine-grained permissions, and analyze access to refine permissions across AWS.
+Amazon IAM is a web service for securely controlling access to AWS services.
+With IAM, you can centrally manage users, security credentials such as access keys, and permissions that control which AWS resources users and applications can access.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.